 Use Dullcote for better realism

 After you paint and apply your decals, spray the model with Testors Dullcote to give a flat, realistic finish.
+Or you can use my DIY alternative, which you can mix flatter than Dullcote, or slightly less flat, depending on your needs.

 Keep the paint from drying out